PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ArduinoLeonardo.md

-# Controller Setup: Arduino Leonardo
+# Arduino Leonardo

+**This setup is deprecated, though still supported.
+New users should pick something from the [recommended list](../../ControllerList.md).**

 **Video tutorial:** Pokemon Automation Wired Setup with Arduino Leonardo: [https://youtu.be/DFXZzWkOEMs](https://youtu.be/DFXZzWkOEMs)